daniel-frak/spring-ai-poc/README.md

 A relatively tame example of misinterpretation which I came across is the LLM insisting that no information about education was provided in the document, when fed a CV where this information was displayed prominently.

+Another example is when the LLM tried calling a Java function that does not exist, leading to a runtime exception.

 ### Garbage responses